-“If you don’t start saving your money when you’re young, you’re going to die impoverished, overworked, and alone!” says every personal finance blogger ever to young people just starting out in the world.
+“If you don’t start saving your money when you’re young, you’re going to die impoverished, overworked, and alone!” says every personal finance guru ever to young people just starting out in the world.

 And while it’s only a slight exaggeration, this kind of enormous pressure can be overwhelming and demoralizing when you’re just starting to get your financial life under control and barely bringing in enough money to make ends meet.

 So what’s a young, financially inexperienced person to do?
 What’s anyone with bills and debt to do with the specter of an empty savings account looming and no solution in sight?

 The answer, as with most personal finance, is to start small.
 Because when saving, your little savings really do add up.

 First: Are ya sure this is what you need?

 There are two basic ways to have more money: you can save, and you can make more.
 (Damn, we’re just BURSTING with revolutionary observations, ain’t we?)